Gittegatt/VinylChroma/README.md

 calibration, averaging, presence detection, and output decisions; it does not drive the addressable LED strip data line itself.

-## ✨ Features
+## ✨ Key Features

-- One to four independently configurable TCS34725 color sensors
+- Support for 1–4 TCS34725 color sensors
-- Direct I²C operation for one sensor or TCA9548A multiplexing for two to four
+- Direct I²C or TCA9548A multiplexing
-- Automatic, shared-manual, and per-sensor gain/integration control
+- Automatic exposure control and per-sensor calibration
-- Per-sensor white calibration with dark/white light references and optional RGB fine-tuning
 - Instant, rolling-time, and turntable-revolution averaging
-- Vinyl presence detection through the exposure-normalized Clear channel
+- Vinyl presence detection with configurable color handling
-- Configurable color acceptance, default-color, and WLED-off timers
-- Adjustable output Value normalization after sensor weighting and averaging
-- Optional calibrated darkness cutoff for very dark detected vinyl colors
-- WLED segment selection, optional brightness transmission, and optional effect preservation
+- WLED integration with segment, brightness, and effect support
-- Static color overrides plus RGB Rainbow and Marble test effects
-- RAM-only color history, diagnostics, logs, and live sensor information
-- Embedded responsive web interface with validation and concise help text
+- Responsive web interface with diagnostics, debug tools, and OTA updates
-- Configuration backup/restore, browser-based OTA updates with a persistent allow/deny switch, and factory reset
-- Optional HTTP Basic Authentication for the web interface and built-in APIs
-- Compile-time board profiles with board-specific defaults and GPIO validation
+- Multi-board support with board-specific GPIO validation

 ## 🧩 Supported Hardware